klassuk/klassuk.github.io/content/about.md

 ### QA Engineer

 My name is Dmitry, and I am {{< age year=1984 month=4 >}}.
-I entered the QA profession 7 years ago.
+I came into the testing profession full-time in 2018.
 I have a higher education degree in "Mathematical Software and Administration of Information Systems."

 Since 2018, I have been working on commercial projects.